benber86/curve-blog/content/posts/gho-users/index.md

 # Where do GHO users come from?

-There are now over 2000 users who borrowed GHO, but that figure remains small in comparison to AAVE's total user base.
+There are now over 2000 users who borrowed GHO, but that figure remains relatively small in comparison to AAVE's total user base.
-**GHO users represent less than 5% of all AAVE v3 users.**
+**GHO users represent 10% of all AAVE v3 borrowers,** and around 5% of all users.
-If we include v2, that proportion falls to 1.4% of all time users.
+If we include v2 borrowers, that proportion falls to 2.95% of all time borrowers (1.4% of all users).
 But how many of these GHO users are existing AAVE users and how many are new users that the product brought to AAVE?